matthieumeo/cookiecutter-pyxu/PROMPTS.md

 ## display_name

 User-facing text to display as the name of this plugin.
-For example, this will be used by the Pycsou-FAIR.
+For example, this will be used by the Pyxu-FAIR.
 It should be 3-40 characters long.

 ## short_description